Metellina segmentata: Diet

 The diet of Metellina segmentata consists of insects, including flies and moths.
 After these prey are caught in the webs, they are wrapped and most commonly are eaten almost immediately.
 Some M. segmentata spiders can and do choose to preserve their wrapped prey for several days.
-Interestingly, it has been observed that some female spiders have cannibalize males in their webs.
+Interestingly, it has been observed that some female spiders cannibalize males in their webs.
 Metellina segmentata can go weeks without eating, which occurs especially in males during the mating season.

 Foraging behavior

 Foraging behavior and the location of web creation varies greatly within M. segmentata.
 For example, some spiders create their webs in low bushy areas that are open, and there is a lot of wind eddies.
 This allows the webs to capture a wide variety and high quantity of food.
 However, these webs are also at higher risk of being destroyed.
-Therefore, although webs in these areas are able to capture a higher volume of food within a shorter time frame, spiders who reside in these areas must rebuilt their webs fairly frequently.
+Therefore, although webs in these areas are able to capture a higher volume of food within a shorter time frame, spiders who reside in these areas must rebuild their webs fairly frequently.
 Other M. segmentata will choose to spin their webs in areas where there is more protection.
 This leads to lower web breakages, but may also cost them to catch less prey.
-Depending on the location of the web, the number of prey captured can vary by up to ten fold.
+Depending on the location of the web, the number of prey captured can vary by up to tenfold.
 Naturally, female spiders tend to accumulate in areas with high prey yields.
 It has been observed that when prey capture goes below a certain threshold, many spiders will choose to move to areas that yield greater prey capture.